aryyan0701/Typescript_Series/typescript-series/3_Data_types_in_Typescript/tuple.md

 ## TLDR

-In this video, the tuple types in TypeScript are discussed, explaining their features and usage.
+In this segement, the tuple types in TypeScript are discussed, explaining their features and usage.
 It also touches on potential errors and use cases.

 ## Key Insights